 Community Enrichment Volunteer Programs

-ISL’s community enrichment teams participate in a number of projects that enhance quality of life in a developing community.
+ISL’s community enrichment groups participate in a number of projects that enhance quality of life in a developing community.
 From cleaning up a beach or a neighborhood, constructing or refurbishing schools, clinics, community centers or residences, to planting trees, flowers and vegetable gardens, the ways in which volunteers can contribute are numerous!
 In addition to lending a much needed hand, volunteers have the opportunity to expand their worldview by experiencing the language, art, cuisine, and customs of another culture.

 Regardless of background, volunteers are able to receive an invaluable opportunity to travel, learn about another culture, and serve in a developing community.

 Who is Right for Community Enrichment Program

-ISL’s community enrichment teams are a great fit for volunteers of all ages and backgrounds.
+ISL’s community enrichment programs are a great fit for volunteers of all ages and backgrounds.
 The only requirement is the desire to serve and explore!

 What to Expect

 Upon arrival in a country, you will be met at the airport by ISL staff.
-Your team’s first day will be orientation to your surroundings and fellow volunteers before the community work begins.
+Your groups first day will be orientation to your surroundings and fellow volunteers before the community work begins.

 On a community enrichment program, you will work in our partner communities in the following ways (projects are scheduled based on the current needs of the community):